For Emma Basch and her family, a recent commuter flight from Washington to New York was a pure nightmare from start to finish.

 “Secondly, we are looking for some form of compensation,” she says.
 A refund or mileage credit would be acceptable to her family.

 Of course, we don’t have the flight attendant’s side of this confrontation.
-But her experience raises a question: What kind of compensation — if any — is a passenger entitled to when a crewmember goes off the rails, as this one is alleged to have done?
+But her experience raises a question for my consumer advocacy team: What kind of compensation — if any — is a passenger entitled to when a crewmember goes off the rails, as this one is alleged to have done?

 Should they refund the ticket?
 Throw them a few miles?
 Credit them with a few frequent flier miles?